-This is a newer hotel option on this site which connects to the shopping centre and is just moments to the entrance of Sunway Lagoon.
+This is a modern and luxurious hotel option on this site, which connects to the shopping centre and is just moments to the entrance of Sunway Lagoon.

 The hotel has a great infinity pool and connecting rooms for families.

-Port Dickson refers to a stretch of coast close to Kuala Lumpur and a short drive from its airport.
+Port Dickson refers to a stretch of coast close to Kuala Lumpur and is just a short drive from its airport.

 There are many beautiful beaches here and some low key attractions for families like an emu farm, an army museum (with old equipment kids will love) and a small indoor theme park.